Raimondo to give final State of the State address on Feb. 3

 Raimondo is also planning to take a backseat to R.I.
 Health Department Director Dr. Nicole Alexander-Scott in the remaining coronavirus briefings during her term, a significant change from how she has led throughout the crisis.
 It’s unclear if she’ll make any further public appearances as governor other than the State of State address.

-On Tuesday, R.I.
-House Republicans called on Raimondo to set a hard date for the transition, suggesting she resign at some point rather than rely on the schedule of the “seldom-functional” Senate.
+On Tuesday, a group of Rhode Island’s House Republicans called on Raimondo to set a hard date for the transition, suggesting she resign at some point rather than rely on the schedule of the “seldom-functional” U.S. Senate.

 “Given the magnitude of the health, economic and social crises Rhode Island grapples with, we must have a defined leadership timetable, so that we may all plan accordingly,” the GOP lawmakers wrote.
 “The lieutenant governor will ultimately be responsible for these crises, including the COVID-19 pandemic, our estimated $500 million deficit in the next fiscal year, and deep tears in our social fabric.”